Does Your Period Stop When You Swim?

 This is because pads are designed to absorb any liquid they come in touch with, so once they hit the water, they will become saturated quickly.
 Their adhesive strips may lose their adhesion in the water.
 And if it’s the kind of pad with ‘wings,’ those will be visible outside your swimsuit.

-If you bleed and your pad is saturated with water, your blood will have nowhere to go; it will just mix with the water and become diluted.
-You may even notice a pink trail in the water (depending on how heavy your flow is.)
+If you bleed and your pad is saturated with water, your blood will have nowhere to go; it will just mix with the water, and if you have a heavy flow you may notice in the blood trailing in the water.

-So, overall, we would advise steering completely clear of pads when you’re swimming.
+So, overall, we would advise steering away pads when you’re swimming.
 But good news: There is another solution we haven’t discussed yet!

 Our Recommendation?
 Try Leakproof Swimwear